jeev20/jeev20.github.io/_posts/2025-03-16-installingollamaandopenwebuiusingdocker.md

 {: .prompt-tip}

-I have been using Ollama as a standalone installation in my homelab which runs as a systemd service.
+I have been using Ollama as a standalone installation in my homelab which ran as a systemd service.
 I used OpenWebUI as the user interface to the local Ollama installation.
-However, the a recent version of Ollama failed to restart on my LMDE 6 operating system after a restart.
+However, a recent version of Ollama failed to auto spawn on my LMDE 6 operating system after a restart.

 Naturally, I had to look for an alternative with minimal maintenance need.
 Thankfully, OpenWebUI offers an image which bundles both Ollama and the OpenWebUI and uses the Nvidia-Container-Toolkit to utilize all installed GPUs.

 This means that I only have to maintain one container for both Ollama and OpenWebUI installation.
-Further, to automate this update process, I use watchtower to install the latest updates from the OpenWebUI team.
+Further, to automate this update process, I use watchtower to install the latest updates of the image from the OpenWebUI team.

 ## Docker run can fail
 I observed that running only `sudo docker run -d -p 3000:8080 --gpus=all -v ollama:/root/.ollama -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:ollama` did not work as it required [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to be installed first.